Manuel Margot Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 20th in MLB.

-- The Tigers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 21st among all league pitching staffs.

-- The right-hander's most recent appearance came on Friday against the Miami Marlins, when he tossed six innings, surrendering four earned runs while giving up eight hits.
+- His most recent time out came on Sunday against the Miami Marlins, when the left-hander went 4 2/3 innings, surrendering four earned runs while allowing six hits.

-- In 11 games this season, the 24-year-old has amassed an ERA of 4.71, with 8.5 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- The 26-year-old has put up a 4.57 ERA and 11.2 strikeouts per nine innings in five games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.